Champii/Rock/README.md

 Little toy language made with Rust and LLVM.
 Aim to follow the Rust model with safeness, no GC but a Borrow Checker instead, and of course native performances thanks to LLVM.
-Will highly inspired from Livescript, it will borrow some features and syntax from functional languages like Haskell or even Rust itself.
+It is highly inspired from Livescript, and will borrow some features and syntax from Crystal, from functional languages like Haskell or even Rust itself.

 ## Features

 - Strongly typed
-- Type infered
+- Type inference
 - Parametric Polymorphism
 - Compile to LLVM IR